azaharafernandezguizan/myPlannedTasks/index.md

 ## Before the end of the current year (2017)
 1. Pass the Scrum Manager Certification exam --> **Passed!**

-2. Complete the course English Business Writting Essentials from my actual company --> In Progress
+2. Complete the course English Business Writting Essentials from my current company --> In Progress

 3. Read some **documentation** that I have been saving: